Coral-Marketplace/coral-marketplace-frontend/README.md

 ## Future developments

 These are some of the features planned for future developments:
+- UI enhancements
-- Mobile support.
+- Mobile support
 - Dynamic royalties based on the number of sales
-- NFT collections
 - Support for more file formats
 - Ratings system
 - Bulk upload